A Guide to Working in Brazil

+The local currency in Brazil is the real.
+Wages in Brazil really depend on the role and companies.
+Wages can be very low compared to countries like the USA and UK.
 Tax is quite high in Brazil starting at 7.5% with the top level at 27.5%.
 If you are a foreigner you will pay the higher end 27.5% tax on income earned in Brazil.

+You can search opportunities on our directory and apply today.
 If you need any help getting a job in Brazil please get in touch.
 Or if you have ever been to work in Brazil and would like to add a review, write about your experience or share any recommendations please contact us.

 If you offer jobs in Brazil and would like to be featured here please contact us.